Sherryjsph3/project-one-app/README.md

 click here to see the deployed app!

 ## future enhancements
+* the ability for the user to click to the next 12 exercises
 * the ability for the user to click on all the buttons in the navigation bar as well as the social links
 * allow users to utilize the recipes, activity trackers, pick from different focused guides, and look through successful transformations